How to host the learning Kitchen

 EACH SUCCESSFUL SERIES REQUIRES SEVERAL ROLES TO BE FILLED:

-THE HOST COORDINATOR is the primary contact person for the series and generally is the person who fills out the application.
+THE HOST COORDINATOR is the primary contact person for the series.
 Responsibilities of the Host Coordinator include:

 THE NUTRITION EDUCATOR is responsible for delivering the program curriculum to participants.
 The Nutrition Educator should be well-versed in health and nutrition and capable of effectively teaching a group of participants.